- Initiatives and Research

-Pennsylvania counties are in the midst of selecting new paper-based voting machines.
+Pennsylvania counties have selected new paper-based voting machines.
 These upgrades are urgently needed and will vastly improve the Commonwealth’s lackluster election security, which The Blue Ribbon Commission on Pennsylvania’s Election Security (hosted by Pitt Cyber) has thoroughly documented.
-Each county has the power to select a voting system and configuration from the seven systems that the Pennsylvania Department of State has certified.
+Each county has the power to select a voting system and configuration from the systems that the Pennsylvania Department of State has certified.
 The information below—the result of a collaboration between Pitt Cyber and Citizens for Better Elections—provides detail and analysis of these county decisions, which will likely have a profound impact on the security of democracy in Pennsylvania and beyond.

 For a printable synopsis, please click here.